 What are the Steem currencies?
 The Steem (STEEM), Steem Power (SP) and Steem Dollars (SBD) explained

 The STEEM is the cryptocurrency of the social media platform.
 In other words, this is the unit of exchange based on the blockchain that can be easily exchanged on the market.
 Of course, its value can change quite quickly.
-Thus, volatility for a cryptocurrency is normal.
-For instance, on January 1st, 2017 the STEEM was worth 17 cents.
-It closed on December 31st, 2017 at $3.01, you can see the historical data here.
-This is almost a twenty-fold increase!
+Steem was valued at $19 cents as of June 2020.

 The Steem Power (SP): The stock option of the Steem community